inmanta/inmanta-core/docs/quickstart.rst

 In this section we will use the configuration concepts defined in the existing modules to set up Drupal on the host named ``vm1``.

-First delete the contents of ``./quickstart-project/main.cf`.
-Then put in the following:
+First delete the contents of ``./quickstart-project/main.cf``, then put in the following:

 .. code-block:: inmanta
     :linenos: